 Found on this page:

-Immigration to the United States Through A Family Member
+Family Sponsored Immigration to the United States Through A Relative

 US Citizens, green card holders, and certain refugees may be eligible to petition for family sponsored immigration for their relatives.
 A U.S. citizen, over the age of 21, can petition for a green card without the need to wait for a “priority date,” on behalf of a spouse, unmarried child under the age of 21, or parent.
 A U.S. citizen, over the age of 21, can petition for a green card on behalf of an unmarried child over the age of 21, a married child of any age, or a sibling, however receipt of the green card will be dependent upon their “priority date” becoming current.
 After application for qualifying family status, the US Department of State will notify you once your priority date is reached, at which point you can continue the process.